ksemenza/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?
-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+## ANSWERS
+1. A token is given when you first setup a sever login.
+Typically a long string series of characters and is used to authentic your access via login to a servers secured API database or host.
+It is commonly stored in localStorage or cookies and is paired with your username and password.

+2. Use Auth0 for handling authentication using a JWT(JSON Web Token)

+Only use read-only credentials for front end use

+Server-Side Rendering Attacker-Controlled Initial State Sometimes when we render initial state, we dangerously generate a document variable from a JSON string.
+Vulnerable code looks like this:
+Be careful on how you use links such as… data:text/html, <a href="javascript: alert('hello from javascript!')" >click me</a>

+instead use
+javascript: alert("You are vulnerable to XSS!")

+Do not use innerHtml it exposes you to vulnerability

+3. User => Modem => Local Internet Access Provider => Internet infrastructure / Backbone (‘the network’) => server => Hosted website => Front-End => Back-End => Secure Database

+4. Post – create
+Get – Read
+Put – update / replace
+Patch - Update / Modify
+Delete - delete

 ## Project Set Up